Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 ### `Microsoft.Resources/deployments` API changes for PUT and GET

-#### Adding `deploymentProviders`
+#### Adding `extensions`

-The `Microsoft.Resources/deployments` API will be updated to include a `deploymentProviders` array in both the PUT and GET response bodies.
-This modification is intended to incorporate information about deployment providers that are involved in executing the parent deployment and nested deployments to offer a more comprehensive deployment view.
+The `Microsoft.Resources/deployments` API will be updated to include an `extensions` array in both the PUT and GET response bodies.
+This modification is intended to incorporate information about extensions that are involved in executing the parent deployment and nested deployments to offer a more comprehensive deployment view.

-> It's worth noting that we cannot use the name `providers` as the property `providers` is already assigned to return Azure Resource Provider information.
-While an alternative approach could involve renaming the current `providers` property to `resourceProviders` for enhanced accuracy, the solution should be avoided as it constitutes a breaking change.

 ```diff
 {